Arborvitae/Geoshape/docs/mapinfo.rst

 Remove a Map
 -------------
-You can remove a map completely from GeoNode.
+You can remove a map completely from Geoshape.
 This action removes the map for all users.

 #.
 Click on the :guilabel:`Edit Map` button